iLib-js/ilib-loctool-webos-c/README.md

 -ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize c files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.1.5
+* Updated dependent module version to have the latest one. (loctool: 2.16.2)

 v1.1.4
 * Updated dependent module version to have the latest one. (loctool: 2.14.1)